reverentgeek/okta.github.io/_source/_posts/2019-08-29-the-best-travel-tips-for-people-in-tech.md

 ## Jet, set, go

+You are well on your way to travel like the pros!
 Got any other travel tips for us?
 Comment below to share with the rest of us geeks.
 Happy trails!

 ## Learn More Development Tips from Okta